hyphanet/website/content/pages/help.md

 it is distributed across the network and is much harder to trace, and the originator may have left the network.
-However, if by chance or by overwhelming force the attacker is connected to the whistleblower (or e.g. seizes the computers of everyone on the network), he may be able to identify this much more quickly.
-All of this is vastly more difficult on a darknet, where everyone connects only to their friends, where it is very hard for an attacker to find nodes, and where to connect to a given node he must social engineer its operator!
+However, if by chance or by overwhelming force the attacker is connected to the whistleblower (or e.g. seizes the computers of everyone on the network), they may be able to identify this much more quickly.
+All of this is vastly more difficult on a darknet, where everyone connects only to their friends, where it is very hard for an attacker to find nodes, and where to connect to a given node they must social engineer its operator!
 Hyphanet does support opennet mode (plug and play), but darknet is far more secure, and far more difficult to block on a national firewall.